mendix/docs/content/en/docs/appstore/modules/oidc.md

 5. Configure the user roles in your app to match the roles returned by SAM.
 End-users will be given the matching role when they sign into the app.
 If the role in the SAM token is not found in the Mendix app the end-user will be given the role `User`.
 6. Save the configuration.

+#### 8.3.2 Parsing PIB Access Tokens

+The OIDC SSO module provides a default access token parsing microflow for PIB.
+To use it, do the following.

+1. Create a secure REST API endpoint following the instructions in [API Authentication](#api-authentication), above.
+1. Run your app and sign in as an administrator.
+1. Configure the PIB client information in the OIDC Client configuration screen.
+1. Check **Enable Access Token Parsing** to parse access tokens when performing OIDC Client Configuration
+1. Select the appropriate access token parsing microflow:

+    * For PIB, the default access token parsing microflow is `OIDC.Default_PIB_TokenProcessing_CustomATP`.
+    * You can also parse the access token using the custom microflow `OIDC.ACT_Token_CustomATPRetrieveRoles` which takes an access token as input and returns a list of non-persistent objects of type `OIDC.Role`.

+To confirm that the authorization is working, get an access token from PIB and pass it to the API Endpoint using the authorization header.
+You can use Postman or any client application.

-#### 8.3.2 Parsing Access Tokens Using a Custom Microflow
+#### 8.3.3 Parsing Access Tokens Using a Custom Microflow

 If you choose to implement your own microflow to parse an access token, the microflow name must start with `CustomATP`, for example `CustomATP_MyTokenParser`.
 The custom microflow has an `Administration.Account` object as the parameter.
+This is how you can parse access tokens issued by IdPs such as Microsoft Azure.

-You can find a sample microflow for parsing access tokens, `ACT_TokenCustomATPRetrieve Roles` in the **SAM** folder of the OIDC module.
+You can find a sample microflow for parsing access tokens, `OIDC.ACT_Token_CustomATPRetrieveRoles` in the OIDC module.

 Your custom microflow should do the following